 If none of these steps fixed the problem with a sticky throttle, then your issue may be somewhere in the carburetors.
 You can visually inspect the springs where the throttle cable attaches, and make sure they are springing properly.

 If the carbs are dirty it could cause the throttle slider to stick, or the air intake valves to stick.
 A sticky slider can sometimes be cleaned without having to remove the carbs from the bike.
 Try spraying WD-40 or a degreaser where the slider arm rotates.
-Turn the throttle several times to work it in.
+Turn the throttle several times to work it in and see if the sticky throttle is fixed.

 You can try cleaning your carbs by running seafoam through them to clean out the varnish that develops over time.
 But, if this doesn’t work, the carbs will have to be removed for a thorough cleaning.